benbenz/katapult/notes.md

     - Note: it will do probably whats required but the state is wrong.
 The latest processes should be saying "ABORTED"
   - [x] DEBUG idem as before but by kiling the program in WAIT states
   - [ ] improve more paths issue (local vs remote)
-  - [ ] add 'env_bash' to environment so we can handle a user script during deploy ...
+  - [x] add 'env_bash' to environment so we can handle a user script during deploy ... >> 'command'

 4) local mode:
   - [x] handle new config